 We considered a lot of different options to get to Tulum and arranging for a tour seemed to be the best option for us.
 We love to support the locals and booking through them made us happy.
-So we booked our trip through Yalku Tours.
+So we booked our tour online to explore the Tulum ruins .
 They picked us up from our Playa del Carmen resort in the morning, provided us with a welcome breakfast.

-For $60 USD, it covered our return coach trip, lunch and entry fees to the site.
+For $65 USD, it covered our return coach trip, guided tour and entry fees to the site.
 We met a guide who took us around the beautiful archaeological site.

 As soon as the coach/mini van dropped us at the main gate, we had to walk a little to reach the washrooms and the information center.
 This is where the tour officially began.
 We pass through a forested area, with tall trees and occasionally we would see iguanas.
 Most of these trees were living for decades and some of the trees were poisonous.
 So if you are a tree hugger, be careful and stay away.

 - To make the most of your day, you can also include a tour to Xel-Ha cenote with Tulum ruins.
 Check prices for the tour here